CSE301

 plug (B1 t1 c) t = plug c (B t1 t)

 Under this definition of the plugging function, values of type BinCxt are interpreted “inside-out” as describing paths from the hole to the root, recording whether we go down from a left child (B0) or a right child (B1), as well as the siblings we encounter along the path.
-Alternatively, we could interpret contexts “outside-in” as describing paths from the root to the hole, in which case we would use the following plugging function.
+(An alternative “outside-in” interpretation of contexts is also possible, with a different definition of the plugging function, but we will not consider that here.)

-A zipper is just a pair of a one-hole context and a tree.
+A binary tree zipper is then defined as a pair of a one-hole context and a binary tree.

-Intuitively, we can think of a zipper (c,t) as defining a (purely functional) pointer to t as a subtree of u = plug c t.
-The terminology comes from Gérard Huet’s classic paper, “The Zipper”.
+Intuitively, we can think of a zipper (c,t) as defining a (purely functional) “pointer” to t, seen as a subtree of the larger tree u = plug c t.

 a small binary tree

-which is represented by the value u = B (B L L) L. This tree has five subtrees, as indicated by the following diagram:
+represented by the value u = B (B (L 1) (L 1)) (L 2).
+This tree has five subtrees, as indicated by the following diagram:

 its five subtrees

-To be clear, here we are distinguishing between different occurrences of the same subtree, so even though the tree contains three identical copies of a leaf L, we consider them as different subtrees since they occur at different locations of the tree.
+To be clear, we distinguish between different occurrences of the same subtree, so even though the tree contains two identical copies of the leaf L 1, we consider them as different subtrees since they occur at different locations of the tree.
 Formally, we represent the five different subtrees by the following zippers:

 The zipper type is perfectly designed for navigating through a tree in a purely functional way — the idea is that we just shift some values from the subtree into its surrounding context, or vice versa.
 The following functions implement moving the pointer up to the left child, up to the right child, or down to the parent of a subtree.
 (Note that these operations are only partial, i.e., return a Maybe type, since the subtree may not have a child or a parent.)